DavBfr/dart_pdf/printing/README.md

 );
 ```

-This widget is compatible with Android, iOS, macOS, Linau, Windows and web.
+This widget is compatible with Android, iOS, macOS, Linux, Windows and web.

 ## Designing your PDF document